Robert Bagod the younger

 Sir Robert Bagod (died after 1329) was a judge, Crown servant and military commander in fourteenth-century Ireland.

 He was the eldest son of the judge and landowner Sir Robert Bagod, of a family which had been settled in Dublin since the twelfth century.
 The Bagods, later called Baggot or Bagot, gave their name to present-day Baggot Street.
 Here they built Baggotrath Castle, which for centuries was the strongest fortress in Dublin, but of which no trace survives.
 Robert succeeded to his father's estates in 1299.
 These included Dundrum, which he sold to Eustace le Poer (presumably the judge of that name, an itinerant justice in Dublin from the early 1290s) in 1310.
-Le Poer in turn sold Bagod lands in County Limerick.
+Le Poer in turn sold Bagod lands in County Limerick; the elder Bagod had built a house in Limerick city c.
+1270.